-New competitors may enter the market for our public safety solution.
+New competitors may enter the market for our public safety solutions.

-If cities and other government entities increase their efforts to reduce gun violence or our solutions gain visibility in the market, companies could decide to enter into the public safety solution market and thereby increase the competition we face.
-In addition to other gunshot detection products, we also compete with other technologies and solutions targeting our public safety customers' resources for law enforcement and crime prevention.
+If cities and other government entities increase their efforts to reduce gun violence or our solutions gain visibility in the market, companies could decide to enter into the public safety solutions market and thereby increase the competition we face.
+In addition to other gunshot detection products, vehicle and plate identification and weapons detection, we also compete with other technologies and solutions targeting our public safety customers' resources for law enforcement, security teams and crime prevention.
 Our competitors could benefit from the disclosure of our data or information concerning our techniques and processes due to legal or other obligations (for example, as a result of public-records requests or subpoenas to provide information or to testify in court).
 Because there are several possible uses for these limited budgetary resources, if we are not able to compete successfully for these limited resources, our business may not grow as we expect, which could adversely impact our revenues and operating results.